-Scenario B of the ILC TDR [3] assumes a gradient/Q of 45 MV/m/2 × 1010 for the upgrade from 500 GeV to 1 TeV.
-Recall that the gradient/Q for the first 500 GeV is 31.5 MV/m/1 × 1010.
-We expect that R&D in SRF technology will continue in parallel to both construction and operation of the earlier ILC stages to reach 45 MV/m/2 × 1010.
+Scenario B of the ILC TDR [3] assumes a gradient/Q of 45 MV/m/2 \times 1010 for the upgrade from 500 GeV to 1 TeV.
+This is based on the assumption that improvements in SRF technology discussed in Sec.
+4.3 will already be implemented in the design of this upgrade.
+Recall that the gradient Qfor the first 500 GeV is $31.5 \text{ MV/m}/1 \times 10^{10}$.
+We expect that R&D in SRF technology will continue 7280 in parallel to both construction and operation of the earlier ILC stages to reach 45 MV/m/2 $\times 10^{10}$.

 For the 2 TeV upgrade Option 1a we consider advances in SRF performance (as discussed in Sec.
-4.3) to gradients/Q of 55 MV/m/2 × 1010 based on the best new treatments applied to advanced shape structures such as the Re-entrant, Low-Loss, or Low-Surface-Field (LSF) candidates.
-Therefore, applying the best new treatments to the advanced shapes we can optimistically expect gradients from 56-59 MV/m with successful R&D.
+4.3) to gradients/Q of 55 MV/m/2 \times 1010 based on the best new treatments applied to advanced shape structures such as the Re-entrant, Low-Loss, or Low-Surface-Field (LSF) candidates.
+Therefore, applying the best new treatments to the advanced shapes we can optimistically expect 7285 gradients from 56-59 MV/m with successful R&D.

-The strategy adopted for path 1a is to replace the lowest gradient (31.5 MV/m) 0.5 TeV section of cavities/cryomodules, re-using the tunnel, RF and Refrigeration of this section, keep the 0.5 TeV section with 45 MV/m gradient (11,000 cavities), running with the slightly lower bunch charge (Table 15.2), and add 1.5 TeV with 55 MV/m and $Q = 2 \times 10^{10}$.
+The strategy adopted for path 1a is to replace the lowest gradient (31.5 MV/m) 0.5 TeV section of cavities/cryomodules, re-using the tunnel, RF and Refrigeration of this section, keep the 0.5 TeV section with 45 MV/m gradient (11,000 cavities), running with the slightly lower bunch charge (Table 15.4), and add 1.5 TeV with 55 MV/m and $Q = 2 \times 10^{10}$.
 With this approach it is possible to keep the total linac length to 52 km well below the currently expected 65 km site limit.

-Table 15.1 shows high level parameters for the 2 TeV upgrade as compared to 1 TeV in the ILC TDR.
-Table 15.2 gives more detail parameters for beam and accelerator.
+Table 15.3 shows high level parameters for the 2 TeV upgrade as compared to 1 TeV in the ILC TDR.
+Table 15.4 gives more detail parameters for beam and accelerator.
 The number of particles per bunch is slightly lower than for the 1 TeV case, but the number of bunches and repetition rate are the same.
 The peak beam current is therefore slightly lower.
 The total beam power for two beams increases from 27 MW to 47 MW.
 Other beam parameters are adjusted so that the spot size at collision is reduced to 1.6 nm (from 2.7 nm).